HiveMQ Installation on Cloud Service Providers

 The Amazon virtual private cloud on which the security group is created.

-• A page on which you can view and edit the newly created security group opens:
+A page on which you can view and edit the newly created security group automatically opens:

-• From the Actions menu, use the Edit Inbound rules action and add five rules to your security group configuration (Outbound rules are optional):
+• From the Actions menu, use the Edit Inbound rules action to add five rules to your security group configuration (Outbound rules are optional):

 Table 1.
 Inbound rules example